yunshiuan/tomnet-project/benchmark/test_on_human_data/Readme.txt

 Output file name: /cache_S002a_v?_commit_???_epoch80000_tuning_batch16_train_step_2M_INIT_LR_10-5

 (1) Add predict_ranking() function to the commented_data_handler.py for making predictions on target preference ranking.
-(2) Daprecate the scripts in this folder.
+(2) Remove the scripts in this folder.
 Use the scripts in 'temporary' and set the output to here.
-This is because the human data format is identical to the simulated data (thanks to the R script), sso there is no need to separate two set of scripts.
+This is because the human data format is identical to the simulated data (thanks to the R script), so there is no need to separate two set of scripts.
 -----------------------------------------

 Current training session (v6, commit f912f8) [At benchmark/human_data]